To celebrate the Christmas period our travel experts celebrate the Christmas holiday’s with these unusual Christmas traditions from around the world.

 Sweden

-The Swedish Yule Goat dates back to ancient pagan festivals but its most modern incarnation arose in 1966 when a giant straw goat was erected in Castle Square, Gavle, a tradition which continues to this day.
+The Swedish Yule Goat dates back to ancient pagan festivals.
+Its most modern incarnation arose in 1966 when a giant straw goat was erected in Castle Square, Gavle.
+A tradition which continues to this day.
 The Gavle Goat is 42 feet high, 23 feet wide and weighs 3.6 tonnes.
 You can even watch a livestream of the area throughout the Christmas period.

 New Zealand

-Like South Africa, Christmas in New Zealand is a summer celebration so a popular way to celebrate is with a ‘barbie’ on the beach.
+Christmas in New Zealand is a summer celebration.
+A popular way to celebrate is with a ‘barbie’ on the beach.
 New Zealanders also have a unique Christmas tree tradition; many families have a pohutukawa tree, a coastal species that blooms a bright-red colour in December.

 Austria